 Burpee Broad Jump

-The burpee broad jumps are an area which have a large relative time difference between pairings.
+The burpee broad jumps are an area which have a large relative time difference between HYROX doubles pairings.
 It is, therefore, worthy of your focus.

 As with the whole event, you want to put your ego aside here.
-Even if you have a predetermined number of reps in mind each turn, if you start to fatigue or slow down, talk to your partner, and ask if they can take over.
-The changeovers can be done pretty quickly, with a minimal waste of time, so you might get to a stage where you are only doing, say, 5 reps each before swapping out.
+Even if you have a predetermined number of reps in mind each turn, should you start to fatigue or slow down, talk to your partner, and ask if they can take over.
+The changeovers can be executed reasonably quickly, with a minimal waste of time, so you might get to a stage where you are only doing, say, 5 reps each before swapping out.
 Just make sure you are communicating with your partner very clearly (and let them know in advance of you wanting to switch!).

 Here’s what some of the best performers in the sport told us: